DevalPanchal/Insertion-Sort-Visualisation/README.md

 # Insertion Sort Algorithm Visualisation
 This project is a visual representation of how the insertion sort algorithm works behind the scenes.
 This project each step of the algorithm in a visual representation which gives further knowledge as to how this algorithm works. <br>This project was made using: <br>
 * Javascript
+* D3
 * HTML
 * SCSS

+# Demo
+This is the codepen link to view this project: https://codepen.io/devalpanchal2401/full/vYXQBQL <br>
+To properly view this project click the `Change View` button on the top-left of the page and change to `Full Page View`.

 # Download
 If you gave git installed on your local machine then you can simply `git clone` this repository into a directory on your computer.
 From there you can just open the index.html file which will redirect you to a brower with the project open.